kinu/speculative-loading/README.md

-# Cross-Origin Speculative Loading
+# Privacy-Preserving Cross-Origin Speculative Loading

-# Speculative Loading with New Privacy Goals

 **TL;DR:** Re-consider how cross-origin speculative loading (e.g. `prefetch`, `prerender` and `portal`) could work with the new privacy goals on the web.